NAME

 - Don't commit the changes.
 Implies

-and, in
+--no-tag and, in

-the version release mode, --no-open
+the version release mode, --no-open.

 --no-tag